Skip to main content

 Combining QuietRock and Green Glue together

 Two great products work great together.
 As I've mentioned before, I'm experimenting around with ways to reduce some of the noise problems in my apartment on a tight budget.
 I think I've found the best combination to date: adding a layer of QuietRock 510 over an existing layer of gypsum drywall with a layer of Green Glue inbetween.
 This was sort of the best of both worlds: taking a pre-made, sound-dampened drywall and then adding it over a powerful, viscous layer of glue....onto drywall that was already on the wall studs.
 No demo needed.
 In this project, I basically added two sound-dampening layers to the original 1950s drywall (one layer in the QuietRock and the other layer created by the Green Glue) to address " flanking noise ": feet, furniture, and shoes pounding on the bare floor of my downstairs neighbors' apartment.
-The amount of banging, bashing, and foot-stomping sounds coming from their very "wooden" apartment has been severe, and I&
+The amount of banging, bashing, and foot-stomping sounds coming from their very "wooden" apartment has been severe, and I...

-How to measure decibels and frequency with the Decibel Meter app
+How to measure decibels with the NIOSH sound level meter app